thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ### Notes

-- TTY:, VIO:, DZLR: are all able to go **full-screen** with the use of a widget on the window title-bar and the use of the `ALT-Escape` key combination
+- TTY:, VIO:, DZLR: are all able to go **full-screen** with the use of a widget on the window title-bar and the use of the `CTRL-ALT-Escape` key combination
 - you can take screen-shots of the VIO: and DZLR: with the use of a widget on the window title-bar
 - ability to change aspect-ratio of the Dazzler display between 1:1 (square pixels), 4:3 (CRT TV), 8:7 (not common, but the closest to the "real thing" I could measure off a YouTube video of an original [Cromemco Dazzler working](http://bit.ly/2KVVcfHI), so I've made this the default), with the use of a widget on the window title-bar
 - this chosen aspect-ratio is preserved in full-screen mode